This can be served at any time of the year, making a pleasant and interesting change from the normally bland fried or baked pork chops.

 - 1 tablespoon chopped fresh thyme (to garnish)

-- 113 grams mushrooms (dark grilled, open capped)
+- 4 ounces mushrooms (dark grilled, open capped)

 - 1 medium bramley apple (peeled, cored and sliced)